suus-stack/PCA/README.md

 THE GOAL
 The main goal of this project is to make a 2D Agent-based model that simulates the behaviour of a herring school.
-The aim is to assess the influence of the three Boid rules, as well as the impact of environmental changes, rocks and predators (barracuda), on the herring killing rate.
+The aim is to assess the influence of the three boid rules, as well as the impact of environmental changes, rocks and predators (barracuda), on the herring killing rate.